davidbmar/cognito-lambda-s3-webserver-cloudfront/README.md

-# Serverless Web Application with Cognito Authentication
+# AWS Serverless Application with Cognito Authentication and CloudFront

-This repository contains a serverless web application using AWS services including S3, CloudFront, Cognito, Lambda, and API Gateway.
-The application provides a static website with user authentication and a secure backend API.
+This guide walks through setting up a complete serverless application on AWS with Cognito authentication, API Gateway, Lambda, S3 for web hosting, and CloudFront for secure HTTPS access.

 ## Architecture Overview